 Are Handheld UV-C Cleansers Better?

-While hand sanitizers are a useful means of protecting us from potentially infectious pathogens, you should only use them when soap and water are not immediately available.
+Hand sanitizers are a useful means of protecting us from potentially infectious pathogens.
+However, you should only use them when soap and water are not immediately available.

 Other than increasing the use of hand sanitizers, the COVID-19 pandemic has brought the public’s attention to UV-C light.
 UV-C light has germicidal properties that can effectively deactivate the DNA or RNA of pathogens, destroying their ability to reproduce and cause illnesses.

-Moreover, scientists have confirmed that UV-C light can eliminate up to 99.99% of all bacteria, viruses, and other pathogens, making it more effective than soap, bleach, other chemical products.
+Moreover, scientists have confirmed that UV-C light can eliminate up to 99.99% of all bacteria, viruses, and other pathogens.
+This makes UV light more effective than soap, bleach, other chemical products.

 Using a UV-C light cleanser is a physical process rather than a chemical one.
 Therefore, it’s environmentally friendly and non-toxic.